bitrockteam/bitrock-website/src/blog/bringing-gdpr-in-kafka-with-vault.md

 ---
 # Part 1: Concepts

 GDPR introduced the “right to be forgotten”, which allows individuals to make verbal or written requests for personal data erasure.
-One of the common challenges when trying to comply with this requirement in a Apache Kafka based application infrastructure is being able to selectively delete all the Kafka records related to one of the application users.
+One of the common challenges when trying to comply with this requirement in an Apache Kafka based application infrastructure is being able to selectively delete all the Kafka records related to one of the application users.

 Kafka’s data model was never supposed to support such a selective delete feature so businesses had to find and implement workarounds.
 At the time of writing, the only way to delete messages in Kafka is to wait for the message retention to expire or to use compact topics that expect tombstone messages to be published, which isn't feasible in all environments and just doesn't fit all the use cases.